Indrr27/POS-SQL-PYTHON-/README.md

 this is an advanced Python application designed for efficient and seamless database management.
 This application stands out for its capability to directly interact with a cloud-based SQL database, offering robust functionalities without the need for local SQL installations.

 ## Features
-- **Cloud-Based Database Management**: Directly connects to a cloud-based SQL database, providing a hassle-free database experience.
 - **User-Friendly Interface**: Features a GUI, making database operations intuitive and accessible for all user levels.
 - **Advanced Data Handling**: Offers comprehensive functionalities for creating, reading, updating, and deleting database records with ease.
-- **No Local SQL Dependency**: Runs without needing any local SQL server installation, thanks to its cloud-based architecture.
+- **No Local SQL Dependency**: Runs without needing any local SQL server installation
 - **Simple Setup**: Only requires Python to run, with no complex installation process.

+## Recent Changes (May-16-2024)
+- **Switched to SQLite 3**: Replaced the previous SQL database with SQLite 3 for local database management.
+- **View Past Receipts**: Added functionality to view past receipts from the database.

 ## Recent changes (Jan-14-2024)
 - **Reciept Generation**: Added a Reciept generation feature, where after a sale is finalized a reciept is created

-## Upcoming changes (Jan-14-2024)
-- **View Past Reciepts**: This feature is nearly complete just need to find a cleaner way of asking user for payment information and generating customer data.

 ## Getting Started